Aaron Hall (footballer): 2015

 In Round 17 Hall moved to the midfield as the Suns star midfielder Gary Ablett was injured in round 16.
 Hall took his opportunity, refusing to relinquish his position in Gold Coast's midfield.
 Across the final seven rounds of the season, Hall equalled or bettered his career-best possession haul on six occasions, averaging 27 possessions, 6 inside 50s and 4 clearances per game during that period.
 Hall's finish to the season saw him poll in six of the last seven games of the year to finish seventh in the Club Champion.
 His form was rewarded in September when he signed a 3-year deal with the Suns.

 2018

 At the conclusion of the 2018 season, Hall was traded to North Melbourne.

 2021

 Hall played as a rebounding defender throughout 2021, delivering his career best year.
 Hall’s good form was rewarded in September 2021 with a contract extension at the Kangaroos for the 2022 AFL season.

+2022

+Hall racked up his 150th AFL games during the 2022 season.
+In September 2022, Hall’s good season was rewarded with another one-year contract extension at the Kangaroos, to the end of the 2023 season.

+2023

+On the 2nd of August, 2023, Hall announced his retirement, after playing 161 games in the AFL.